privacyguides/privacyguides.org/docs/desktop-browsers.md

 > Firefox sends data about your Firefox version and language; device operating system and hardware configuration; memory, basic information about crashes and errors; outcome of automated processes like updates, safebrowsing, and activation to us.
 When Firefox sends data to us, your IP address is temporarily collected as part of our server logs.

-Additionally, the Firefox Accounts service collects [some technical data](https://mozilla.org/privacy/firefox/#firefox-accounts).
-If you use a Firefox Account you can opt-out:
+Additionally, the Mozilla Accounts service collects [some technical data](https://mozilla.org/privacy/mozilla-accounts).
+If you use a Mozilla Account you can opt-out:

 1. Open your [profile settings on accounts.firefox.com](https://accounts.firefox.com/settings#data-collection)
 2. Uncheck **Data Collection and Use** > **Help improve Firefox Accounts**